-- give a true and fair view of the state of the company's affairs as at 31 March 2021 and of its profit and cash flows for the year then ended; - have been properly prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the company's affairs as at 31 March 2022 and of its profit and cash flows for the year then ended: - · have been properly prepared in accordance with UK-adopted international accounting standards; and - have been prepared in accordance with the requirements of the Companies Act 2006.

-We have audited the financial statements, included within the Annual report and financial statements (the "Annual Report"), which comprise: the Statement of financial position as at 31 March 2021; the Income statement, the Statement of cash flows and the Statement of changes in equity for the year then ended; the Accounting Policies; and the notes to the financial statements.
+We have audited the financial statements, included within the Annual report and financial statements (the "Annual Report"), which comprise: the Statement of financial position as at 31 March 2022; the Income statement, the Statement of cash flows and the Statement of changes in equity for the year then ended; the Accounting Policies; and the notes to the financial statements.

-Our opinion is consistent with our reporting to the directors.
+Our opinion is consistent with our reporting to the Kemble Water Holdings Limited Board.